dwarvesf/playground/Blockchain/Anchor framework.md

 #### Basic concepts to know before starting development

-- Account: A record in Solana Ledger to store information or a executable program, Save funds called lamports. expressed through an address by a key aka public key
+- **Account**: A record in Solana Ledger to store information or a executable program, Save funds called lamports. expressed through an address by a key aka public key
-- Account owner: The address of the program that owns the account.
+- **Account owner**: The address of the program that owns the account.
 Only the owner program can edit the account
-- Block: A block of data, continuously generated and covered by votes.
+- **Block**: A block of data, continuously generated and covered by votes.
 Contains transaction information.
-- BPF loader: The Solana program that owns and loads BPF smart contract programs, allowing the program to interface with the runtime.
+- **BPF loader**: The Solana program that owns and loads BPF smart contract programs, allowing the program to interface with the runtime.
-- keypair: A public key and corresponding private key for accessing an account.
+- **keypair**: A public key and corresponding private key for accessing an account.
-- lamport: A fractional native token with the value of 0.000000001 sol.
+- **lamport**: A fractional native token with the value of 0.000000001 sol.
-- leader: The role of a validator when it is appending entries to the ledger.
+- **leader**: The role of a validator when it is appending entries to the ledger.
-- leader schedule: A sequence of validator public keys mapped to slots.
+- **leader schedule**: A sequence of validator public keys mapped to slots.
 The cluster uses the leader schedule to determine which validator is the leader at any moment in time.

 #### Example and template code